jpillora/ssh-tron/README.md

 ### Known Client Issues

 * Appears best with a dark terminal background
-* The refresh rate is quite high, so you'll need relatively low latency connection to the server to play properly (approximately `<25ms`).
+* The refresh rate is quite high, so you'll need relatively low latency connection to the server to play properly (approximately less than 25ms).
 * Only works on operating systems with [braille unicode characters (e.g. "⠶" and "⠛")](http://en.wikipedia.org/wiki/Braille_Patterns#Chart) installed.
-Operating systems lacking this characterset will cause the walls to render as the missing character.
-(Brail)
+Operating systems lacking this character set will cause the walls to render as the missing glyph (square or diamond).

 ### Todo

 * Fix race conditions
 * Optimise game calculations
 * Optimise network
-* `SPACE` to invert colors
+* `SPACE` to invert colours
+* Add "all players reset on any death" option.

 #### MIT License